Amplituhedra for generic quantum processes via the TQNN representation of UQC: Conclusion

 \section{Conclusion}

-The formal correspondence between TQNNs and amplituhedra exhibited above underlies the operational indistinguishability of computation and scattering discussed in \S \ref{locc}, particularly with respect to Diagram \eqref{comp-scatter}.
-Indeed the operational setting enforced by LOCC puts ``physics in a box'' by forcing all models to be device independent \cite{grinbaum:17}.
+The representation of TQNNs in terms of amplituhedra exhibited above, underlies the operational indistinguishability of computation and scattering discussed in \S \ref{locc}, particularly with respect to Diagram \eqref{comp-scatter}.
+Overall, our study shows that QIP and high energy physics are closer than was previously thought, by showing how an amplituhedron can effectively represent the amplitudes of any generic quantum process, not just scattering (cf. Theorem \ref{main-tqnn-2}).
+A salient feature here is that the operational setting enforced by LOCC puts ``physics in a box'' by forcing all models to be device independent \cite{grinbaum:17}.
 This operational constraint prevents, for example, the roles of entanglement or other nonlocal resources in quantum computation from direct observation by ``classical'' observers, i.e. observers restricted to LOCC \cite{fgmz:25}.
 In certain cases, a theoretical QRF-invariant can be defined \cite{cepollaro:25}, but such a quantity cannot be classically/empirically realized.

-This correspondence also points the TQNN, with its spin networks, towards associated kinematic/momentum amplituhedra, thus realizing scattering processes.
+This representation also points the TQNN, with its spin-networks, towards associated kinematic/momentum amplituhedra, thus realizing scattering processes.
 The kinematic property can be further linked to the {\em momentum/complexity correspondence} of \cite{barbon:20}.
 This is significant when quantum computations are viewed in terms of computational complexity, which can thus be assigned an element of momentum.

 We note, however, that scattering experiments are performed and analyzed under an assumption of sufficient isolation of ``system'' from ``environment'' to render initial and final states well-defined and the scattering process itself unitary, and that accelerators are designed to assure that this assumption is justified.
 The extent to which these assumptions can be justified for generic quantum processes, and particularly for practical quantum computers, remains an open question.
 Amplituhedra are well-defined only if the amplitudes they represent are well-defined.
 Whether {\em unique} amplituhedra can be assigned to a process depends of whether unique amplitudes can be assigned, which in turn depends on state purity and hence the level of effective coarse-graining.
 As Hawking \cite{hawking-incompleteness} and others have pointed out, obtaining both self-consistent and complete descriptions of many systems may not be possible (cf. \cite{abel:25} and references therein, as part of an ongoing debate that questions whether large colliders have the capability to measure entanglement and detect violation of the Bell inequality).